nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Deleting a course

 1. Deleting a course while all courses are being shown from the course page.
+At least 1 course exists in the list.

     1. Test case: `delete course 1`<br>
        Expected: First course is deleted from the list.
 Details of the deleted course shown in the log box.